The Bomb Factory: 2015–present

-In November 2013, Trees Dallas owner Clint Barlow announced that he would be resurrecting The Bomb Factory after 15 years.
-The multimillion dollar project detailed plans for a complete renovation of the space, including air conditioning, the installation of mezzanine seating, eight VIP suites, a centered stage with unobstructed views, a raised roof, and state of the art lights and sound systems.
-Additionally, the renovation plans for backstage featured four green rooms with laundry and shower facilities, as well as a gym for touring artists.
-On Thursday, March 26, 2015, The Bomb Factory opened its doors to the public with a sold-out grand opening concert, headlined by Erykah Badu with support from Dallas-based singer/songwriter, Sarah Jaffe.
+In November 2013, Westdale Asset Management announced it would be resurrecting the Bomb Factory after 15 years.
+The multimillion-dollar project detailed plans for a complete renovation of the space, including air conditioning, the installation of mezzanine seating, eight VIP suites, a centered stage with unobstructed views, a raised roof, and state-of-the-art lights and sound systems.
+Additionally, the renovation plans for backstage featured four green rooms with laundry and shower facilities.
+On March 26, 2015, the Bomb Factory opened its doors to the public with a sold-out grand opening concert, headlined by Erykah Badu with support from singer/songwriter Sarah Jaffe.

-Since its grand opening, the 48,000-square-foot venue has seen acts including The Lumineers, Sturgill Simpson, Robert Plant, Disclosure, Don Henley, Future, D'Angelo, Brand New, Hardwell, Chvrches, and Ms. Lauryn Hill, held events including the Elm Street Music and Tattoo Festival, and corporate events for companies including Jaguar, Raising Cane's, and Dallas Observer.
+Since its grand opening, the 48,000-square-foot venue has had acts including the Lumineers, Sturgill Simpson, Robert Plant, Disclosure, Don Henley, Future, D'Angelo, Brand New, Hardwell, Chvrches, and Lauryn Hill.
+It has held events including the Elm Street Music and Tattoo Festival, as well as corporate events for Jaguar, Raising Cane's, the Dallas Observer and other companies.